-The T120 has 7 or 8 available PLLs (depending on the package) to synthesize clock frequencies.
+The T13 has 5 available PLLs to synthesize clock frequencies.

 You can use the PLL to compensate for clock skew/delay via external or internal feedback to meet timing requirements in advanced application.
 The PLL reference clock has up to four sources.
 You can dynamically select the PLL reference clock with the CLKSEL port.
 (Hold the PLL in reset when dynamically selecting the reference clock source.)